 Every minute, 20 people - many of them children - are forced from their homes by violence, persecution or conflict.
-While children account for less than one third of the global population, they make up more than half of today's refugees worldwide.

-Recent years have seen growing numbers of children and adolescents on the move, alone or with their families, within and across countries.
+While children account for less than one third of the global population, they make up more than half of today's refugees worldwide.5 alone or with their families, within and across countries.
 Some may move by choice, aiming to learn new skills and make good use of their talents, improve their education, or explore new options - often in the world's growing cities - to reach their full potential.
 They may choose to widen their horizons through exposure to new cultures, languages and social contexts, or move to join family members.